Adammonast/front-end-1/README.md

 ## Installation

 1) Fork and clone the repository
-2) After successfully cloning, run the command cd front-end-1/weight-journal/src
+2) After the repo is cloned, navigate to the folder: *src*
 3) Install dependencies using the commands:

 OS X: